josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 We can write a small CLI using the `QueryHelper` class created earlier and to make it easier to customize we use [argparse](https://docs.python.org/3/library/argparse.html).

 Argparse allows you to do the following:
 * Validate user input and restrict number of options.
-For example to check if the number of results is a non negative number I wrote a type 'validator' on the repoter/__init__.py module (__I could have done it into the class constructor__ but I wanted to show you this feature.
+For example to check if the number of results is a non-negative number I wrote a type 'validator' on the reporter/__init__.py module (__I could have done it into the class constructor__, I wanted to show you this feature.
 You can use it to add extra logic not present in the original code):
 ```python
 def __is_valid_limit__(limit: str) -> int:
     try: